Makawao Public Library

 Program led by Maui Author and Artist Jim Lynch.

-This Free program is intended for adults or children accompanied by an adult.
-Held outdoors as the weather allows.
+This Free program is intended for adults or older children accompanied by an adult.
+Held in the Hawaiiana section or outdoors only as the weather allows.

 Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service or activity should contact library staff as soon as possible.
 Advance requests 48 hours or more before the event are encouraged, but not required.